top of page

 “‘Up here?’”

 “I mean—in the jungle.”
-The boy’s green eyes flashed downward.
+His eyes flashed downward.

 “I’m not one of them.”